 In addition to the Executive Committee, the Faculty Senate shall provide in its bylaws for such standing and ad hoc committees as are required for the senate to carry out its responsibilities.
-Faculty members on committees will be elected by the senate to serve for two years beginning in AY 2004-05.
 The Faculty Senate shall invite representatives of the student government and administrators to serve on its standing committees concerned with policies directly affecting the quality of instruction.
 In such cases at least two-thirds of the membership of each committee shall be members of the Faculty Forum.